Marceloasf/java-certification/src/ocp/chapter/fourteen/c14-notes.md

     var list2 = new ArrayList<>(); // Declares a new ArrayList<Object>

 Remember that Java infers the type on this kind of expression, so using only the <> without a type on the left, Java will assume you wanted Object.

+## Using Lists, Sets, Maps and Queues (p.608-630)

+First let's start defining these collections.
+A *collection* is a group of objects contained in a single object.
+The Java Collections Framework is a set of classes in java.util for storing collections.
+The four main interfaces on this framework are:

+- List: A *list* is an ordered collection of elements that allows duplicate values.
+The elements in a list can be accessed by an index (int).
+- Set: A *set* is a collection that does not allow duplicate entries.
+- Queue: A *queue* is a collection that orders its elements in a specific order for processing.
+The typical order of a queue is in a `first-in, first-out` (FIFO) order, but other orderings are possible.
+- Map: A *map* is a collection that maps keys to values, with no duplicate keys allowed.
+The elements in a map are key/value pairs.

+These collections have some classes that implement them.
+Some of them you need to be familiar for the exam:

+- List: ArrayList and LinkedList
+- Set: HashSet and TreeSet
+- Queue: LinkedList
+- Map: HashMap and TreeMap

+From all these interfaces shown above, the Map interface is the only one which does not implements the Collection interface.
+It is considered part of the framework, even though isn't technically considered a Collection.
+But it is a collection (note the lowercase), since it contains a group of objects.
+Maps are treated differently because they need different methods due to being key/value pairs.